zaikaman/Youtube-Brainrot-Extension/README.md

 **Controls not responding**
 - Hover over the left video panel to reveal controls
-- Try pressing `Escape` to reset the layout
 - Refresh the page if issues persist

 **Video quality issues**